Dark-Dragon001/Decentralised_Systems/README.md

 Now, run the second command "npx hardhat compile" to compile the smart contracts.
 Copy the address of each smart-contract and past it to their pages in contract address section.
 Lastly, run the third command "npx hardhat run scripts/smartContractCompiler.js " to run the compiled smart-contracts.

-It should be working fine now
+It should be working fine now.

+More description about this project can be found in the projectInfo directory including system design.

 Note: using separate terminals are strongly recommended.
 Especially, for "npm run start" and "npx hardhat node" these two needs to be running in order for the project to work.